-Applicants must adhere to all of the following applicant specifications for funding consideration:
+Applicants must adhere to all of the following specifications for funding consideration:

-Completed DCJS Grant Application must be received by 8:00 p.m. on April 22, 2016.
+Completed DCJS Grant Application must be received by 5:00 p.m. on Friday, April 27, 2018.
 Applications received after the deadline will not be considered.
-Applications must be submitted electronically by email to CASA@dcjs.virginia.gov
+Applications must be submitted electronically by email to grantsmgmt@dcjs.virginia.gov

-VERY IMPORTANT: Include in the email subject line your current DCJS Grant number and CASA program name.
+VERY IMPORTANT: Include in the email subject line, your current DCJS Grant number and CASA program name.

-- 2. All parts of the application should be compiled into one document and be submitted in a pdf document.
-Applications must a) be complete, b) use the correct forms, and c) be submitted in the following order:

-- Application Face Sheet

-- Itemized Budget for FY17 and FY18

-- Budget Narrative for FY17 and FY18

-- Program Targets Form
+- 2. The following components of the application should be compiled into one (.PDF) document and be submitted as a (.PDF) document.
+Applications must: a) be complete; b) use the correct forms; and c) be submitted in the following order: - a) Application Face Sheet (The Project Administrator, or designee with signatory authorization on file with DCJS, must sign the grant application face sheet.) - b) Itemized Budget for FY19 and FY20 - c) Budget Narrative for FY19 and FY20 - d) CASA Program Performance Targets Form (see pg.16)

-- Required Attachments

-- General Grant Conditions and Assurances and the Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements Statement of Assurances

-- Proposed Overall CASA Program Budget FY17

-- Current Board of Directors List

-- Staff to Volunteer Ratio Form

-- Copy of IRS non-profit status (for Nonprofit organizations only)
+- e) General Grant Conditions and Assurances and the Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements (Signed in two locations within the form) - f) CASA Statement of Assurances Form (see pg.13) - g) Approved Projected Annual CASA Program Budget for FY19 - h) Current Board of Directors List - i) Staff to Volunteer Ratio Form (see pg.15) - j) Copy of IRS 501(c)(3) confirmation letter (for Nonprofit organizations only) - k) Grant Application Checklist Form (see pg.14) - 3.
+The Risk Assessment Worksheet must be completed and submitted as a separate attachment in Excel.

-- 3. The Project Administrator (or designee with signatory authorization on file with DCJS) must sign the grant application face sheet.

-PLEASE NOTE: Failure to complete forms accurately or to submit forms in ONE PDF document could result in the delay or withholding of grant funds.
+PLEASE NOTE: Failure to complete forms accurately, or failure to submit the grant components specified in Section 2 above in one (.PDF) document, could result in the delay or withholding of grant funds.